Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Amanda Alise Price PhD, Ellen M. Martin

 How are Ehlers-Danlos Syndromes diagnosed?

-Diagnosis is difficult and often delayed because healthcare providers typically are unaware of or know very little about the condition.
+Unfortunately, diagnosis is difficult and often delayed because healthcare providers typically are unaware of or know very little about the condition.
 Therefore EDS are typically diagnosed during adulthood, even though symptoms may manifest much earlier.
-Common symptoms include hyperflexible, loose and painful joints; soft (“velvety”), easily bruised or injured skin and slow wound healing, as well as less-specific symptoms like headaches, fatigue, skeletal, periodontal and GI problems.
+In particular, common symptoms include hyperflexible, loose and painful joints; soft (“velvety”), easily bruised or injured skin and slow wound healing, as well as less-specific symptoms like headaches, fatigue, skeletal, periodontal and GI problems.

 We strongly believe that there is strength in numbers, and in raising awareness as an initial step towards action.
 Read on to find available statistics, research initiatives, supportive patient communities, and more resources.
 And check out our Facebook page and forum for more EDS-related updates!